 The Alaska Beluga Monitoring Partnership (AKBMP) is a collaboration between several organizations that offer opportunities for volunteer citizen scientists to contribute to endangered beluga monitoring efforts in Alaska’s Cook Inlet.
 Together we design standardized scientific monitoring protocols, train volunteers to support monitoring efforts, and coordinate shore-based beluga monitoring activities at various sites throughout Cook Inlet.

 Our first collaborative monitoring season took place in fall 2019 (mid-August to mid-November) and was a huge success thanks to all of our wonderful collaborators and volunteers!
-Now we are getting read for our first spring monitoring season beginning in mid-March 2020.
+Unfortunately our first spring monitoring season that was suppose to run mid-March til mid-May 2020 was canceled due to the global pandemic.
 During these seasons, our partner organizations monitor beluga activity from our established monitoring sites at the base of Ship Creek, Bird Point, Twentymile River, Kenai River, and Kasilof River.
 For exact locations and directions to our monitoring sites check out our resources page.

 As a citizen science monitoring volunteer you can collect important data on beluga distribution and habitat use in nearshore waters while building working relationships with professional researchers and scientists.
 The data you collect will be shared with researchers and federal agency personnel to inform ongoing marine mammal research and management activities and will be incorporated into NOAA’s Beluga Sightings Databases.